dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/ci-cd/branch-deployments/change-tracking.md

 ### Metadata

-Change Tracking can detect when an [asset's definition metadata](/concepts/metadata-tags/asset-metadata#attaching-definition-metadata) has changed, whether it's been added, modified, or removed.
+{/* Change Tracking can detect when an [asset's definition metadata](/concepts/metadata-tags/asset-metadata#attaching-definition-metadata) has changed, whether it's been added, modified, or removed. */}
+Change Tracking can detect when an [asset's definition metadata](/todo) has changed, whether it's been added, modified, or removed.

 <Tabs>
 <TabItem value="Asset in the Dagster UI">